edneville/ripcalc/ripcalc.md

 Networks can be grouped, in a scenario where you have a list of unwanted traffic, you can turn this into a list of small networks to block, supposing you don't want to block anything that covers more than a /19:

     cat bad_traffic | ripcalc --encapsulating --group 19 --format cidr

+When using `group` the unique IP address count is available in the `%C` format string.
+This can give an overview of which networks have most IP sources:

+    cat bad_traffic | ripcalc --encapsulating --group 19 --format '%C %a/%c\n' | sort -rn